-Deforestation of the Amazon rainforest is up 88% and man-made fires are destroying the rainforest at a rate of 1.5 football fields per minute.
 As the Amazon burns, we are losing the source of 20% of our global oxygen supply.
-Humans and nature are intimately interconnected.
-Where there is environmental destruction, humans suffer.
-In the Amazon, where there are indigenous communities, there is no deforestation.
+Humans and nature are intimately interconnected - where there is environmental destruction, humans suffer.
+In the Amazon, where there are indigenous communities there is no deforestation.
 If they vanish, we lose the guardians of vital ecosystems.
 The Javari Valley, in Brazil, is home to 7000+ Indigenous Peoples and counts with the highest concentration of uncontacted tribes worldwide.
 They need our protection.

-All the stakeholders believe it is essential to create long-lasting support to the traditional Indigenous cultures of the Vale do Javari.
+All stakeholders involved believe it is essential to create long-lasting support to the traditional Indigenous culture of the Vale do Javari.
 Supporting their livelihood and wellbeing not only protects the Indigenous people and the land where they live but also the ecosystem responsible for the air we breathe.
-As a final note, the project priorities were identified in consultation with local Indigenous leaders, and the Javari Project' activities are guided by the wishes and needs of the community.
+The project priorities were identified in consultation with local Indigenous leaders, and the Javari Project' activities are guided by the wishes and needs of the community.